 The supervisor, or designee in his/her absence, shall ensure that the injured employee receives the required medical care and has transportation to the designated medical facility (Preference should be given to the use of a university vehicle).
-It is also necessary to notify the medical care provider that it is a work-related injury so that bills for service are directed to the University Workers Compensation Office in Human Resources.
+It is also necessary to notify the medical care provider that the injury is a work-related injury so that bills for service are directed to Environmental Health and Safety.

 Immediately after ensuring the employee receives medical attention, the supervisor should initiate an accident investigation to focus on the root cause(s) of the accident and identify any corrective actions in relation to the incident.
 Assistance with investigations is available from Environmental Health and Safety if necessary.

 After completing the investigation, the supervisor shall complete a report of the incident through the "Online Injury/Illness Log" (see "Supervisor Only Online Injury/Illness Reporting" menu item on left side of this page).

 The initial claims process begins with the injured or ill employee promptly informing his/her supervisor of the injury or illness.
 Upon notification, the supervisor will direct the employee to contact the TriStar/CMS Early Intervention Program via the toll-free injury reporting hotline (1-855-495-1554) to initiate a claim.